Paul’s first mission trip

 46Paul and Barnabas got blunt.
 They said, “We had to bring God’s message to you Jews first.
 But now that you’ve trashed it and condemned yourselves as unfit for eternal life, we’re going to take God’s message to everyone but you—to non-Jews.
 47God commanded us to do that:

 “‘I have given you a job.

 Take spiritual light to people who aren’t Jews.

 Take salvation to everywhere people take their feet.’”

 49God’s message spread all over the region.
 50Jews incited a riot.
 They got a bunch of city leaders all worked up: influential women of faith along with some men.
 Jews turned the mob against Paul and Barnabas and ran them out of town.
 51In a bold act of defiance, Paul and Barnabas shook the city dust off their feet.
 Then they moved on to the next town, Iconium.
 52The believers they left behind were happy—full of joy and the Holy Spirit.

 Literally, Simeon’s nickname was Niger.
 In Latin, the official language of the Roman Empire, niger means “black.”
 Bible scholars speculate that people called him Black because his skin was dark.
 The derogatory English “N” word likely came from this Latin word.
 He and Lucius may have both come from Africa.

 A city in what is now Libya in northern Africa.
-See the note for Acts 6:9.
+See the footnote for Acts 6:9.

 “Ruler” is literally the Roman title of tetrarch, a person who governed a territory or a province.
 But Herod was more than just a governor-like ruler.
-His friend since childhood, Emperor Caligula, in AD 37, named him “king” (12:1).
+His friend since childhood, Emperor Caligula, in AD 37 named him “king” (Acts 12:1).

 Often called “laying on of hands,” this was a Jewish ritual that went back at least to the time of Moses, when he transferred leadership of the Jewish people to Joshua (Numbers 27:18).